What Is Gold Dredging and How Is It Different Than Sediment Removal Dredging?

 Gold and sediment dredging are pretty similar.
 In fact, most of the equipment used for gold dredging can be used for sediment removal.
 The main difference is the intention behind the action.
 Gold dredging is focused on removing gold and other precious materials from waterways.
 Sediment removal dredging is the intentional removal of accumulated sediment from bodies of water.
 Federal, local and state governments are responsible for disposing of dredged materials from sediment removal, while gold dredging teams are responsible for their waste.

-Shop Dredges From GeoForm International
+Discover Dredges From GeoForm International

-Shop Dredges From GeoForm International
+Discover Dredges From GeoForm International

 If you’re thinking of beginning a small-scale gold dredging operation, you can count on us at GeoForm International to provide the equipment you need for success.
 Our products can also be used for sediment removal dredging operations, large or small.